hadenlabs/cookiecutter-docker/docs/source/RELEASING.rst

 Bump a new version
 ------------------

-Make a new version of cookiecutter-python in the following steps:
+Make a new version of cookiecutter-docker in the following steps:

 * Make sure everything is commit to github.com.
 * Update ``Changelog.rst`` with the next version.